-Read ARTICLEFROM BARREL TO BYTES: RE-ENGINEERING THE RISK EQUATION IN AFRICA'S ENERGY SECTOR
+Read ArticleFROM BARREL TO BYTES: RE-ENGINEERING THE RISK EQUATION IN AFRICA'S ENERGY SECTOR

 Introduction The African continent's energy sector has long been characterised by a complex interplay of immense opportunity and significant risk. ...